 And don’t forget …

-All final transcripts from post-secondary/dual credit option and/or scores from advanced placement exams needs to be turned in or sent in to the Office of Admission as soon as you are able.
+All final transcripts from CCP and/or dual-credit work, as well as scores from advanced placement exams, need to be turned in or sent into the Office of Admission as soon as you are able.
 Any transferred college credits must also be submitted to the Office of Admission, which will forward this information to the Office of the Registrar.
 Questions regarding scheduling should be directed to the Office of Academic Affairs, (330) 823-2690 or (800) 992-6682, ext.
 2690.